"""Auto-generated stub file"""

 means the output tensor in partition [i] will be unmodified. ``nc_stream_shuffle`` can be applied to multiple

 of quadrants.
-In the case with more than one quadrant, same ``shuffle_mask`` is applied to each quadrant.
+In the case with more than one quadrant, the shuffle is applied to each quadrant independently,

 #. ``dst`` must have same data type as ``src``.

-#. ``dst`` must occupy the same number of partitions ``num_partitions`` and have the same number of elements per partition as ``src``.
+#. ``dst`` must have the same number of elements per partition as ``src``.

-The start partition ``start_partition`` of src does not have to match ``start_partition`` of dst
+#.
+The access start partition of ``src`` (``src_start_partition``), does not have to match or be in the same quadrant

 :param src: the source tile